Thoq-jar/Atomic/README.md

 ## Installation
-Installing Atomic currently doesn't have a release, but you can clone the repository and run the following commands to get started.
+Installing Atomic currently doesn't have a stable release, but you can clone the repository and run the following commands to get started with development!

 ```bash
 git clone https://github.com/Thoq-jar/Atomic.git